 Many thanks to Iain Haywood of The Competition Agency with whom we exchanged for months to develop this new module, and for this ongoing collaboration!

 It seems that we have mentioned all the significant changes to our knowledge.
-If any of the points are unclear or if you still have questions about the change, we invite you to read our Frequently asked questions or let us know on our social media or by email, we will be happy to answer you and complete this page 😊
+If any of the points are unclear or if you still have questions about the change, we invite you to read our Helpdesk or let us know on our social media or by email, we will be happy to answer you and complete this page 😊